 Housing stability matters for all Texans

-The Texas Apartment Association supports policies that recognize the roles of both renters and property owners to preserve rental housing availability in Texas.
-By partnering together, we can rise to the challenges posed by this pandemic and protect #HousingForTexans now and into the future.
+The Texas Apartment Association supports policies that recognize the roles of both renters and property owners to preserve rental housing availability and affordability in Texas.
+By partnering together, we can rise to the challenges of today and protect #HousingForTexans now and into the future.

 When rent isn’t paid on time, it impacts the ability of owners to meet their obligations.
 Rent goes toward paying office and maintenance staff, groundskeepers, housekeepers, exterminators, landscapers and other service providers who make apartment homes livable; it also goes toward local taxes that support education and vital community services.

-TAA members have worked in countless ways to assist residents, including offering payment plans and waiving fees; some members have even provided direct rental assistance to their residents.
+TAA members have worked in countless ways to help residents, including working with them to secure rental assistance; some members have even provided personalized rental solutions to residents in need.
 These programs not only ensure renters remain housed but they also help alleviate the potential financial burdens associated with accumulating past due rent.